roblox-ts/roblox-ts.com/_docs/guides/using-types.md

 }
 ```

 This works because TypeScript has special rules for statically analyzing `typeof` and `instanceof` when used inside of a conditional.
-However, the `typeof` operator is not compatible with Lua or Roblox types.

-Support for the `typeof` operator as a value may be [removed soon](https://github.com/roblox-ts/roblox-ts/issues/250).
+However, the `typeof` operator is not compatible with Lua or Roblox types, thus it is not allowed in roblox-ts code in the context of *values*.
+(The `typeof` operator in *types* is still valid: when `typeof` is used in a type, it converts a value into a type.)
-{:.warn}

 ## `typeIs`
 To solve this problem, roblox-ts adds a new global function `typeIs` to narrow types. `typeIs` is compatible with any type that Lua's `typeof` is compatible with.